wwliao/hprc_release2_variant_calling/README.md

 An index of merged callsets is provided in the [Index Files](#index-files) section.

-**Note**: A merged callset was not constructed for HG00272.
+**Note**: A merged callset was not generated for HG00272.
 This sample was excluded due to a likely large-scale misassembly on chromosome X and was therefore not included in the HPRC R2 pangenome graph.

 ## Index Files